microsoft/terminal/doc/specs/#2046 - Command Palette.md

 * Perhaps users will want the ability to configure which side of the window the palette appears on?
   - This might fit in better with [#3327].
+* [#3753] is a pull request that covers the addition of an "Advanced Tab Switcher".
+In an application like VsCode, their advanced tab switcher UI is similar to their command palette UI.
+It might make sense that the user could use the command palette UI to also navigate to active tabs or panes within the terminal, by control name.
+We've already outlined how the Command Palette could operate in "Action Mode" or "Commandline Mode" - we could also add "Navigate Mode" on `@`, for navigating between tabs or panes.
+  - The tab switcher could probably largely re-use the command palette UI, but maybe hide the input box by default.
+* We should make sure to add a setting in the future that lets the user opt-in to showing most-recently used commands _first_ in the search order, and possibly even pre-populating the search box with whatever their last entry was.
+  - I'm thinking these are two _separate_ settings.

 ### Nested Commands